Find Trade Colleges

 Police Identification and Records Officers who work in District of Columbia, Alaska, or Hawaii, make the highest salaries.

-Below is a list of the median annual salaries for Police Identification and Records Officers in different U.S. states.
+How much do Police Identification and Records Officers make in different U.S. states?

 State Annual Mean Salary